NonsoEchendu/s14-assessment-wordpress-app/README.md

 ### What Works

 * Dockerized WordPress and MySQL application setup using Docker Compose.
-* Automated deployment to the Ubuntu server via GitHub Actions on push to `main`.
+* Automated deployment of the latest `main` branch code to the Ubuntu server via GitHub Actions on push events.
-* Manual deployment triggering via GitHub Actions.
+* Manual deployment triggering via GitHub Actions (`workflow_dispatch`).
-* Secure deployment using SSH key authentication.
+* Secure deployment using SSH key authentication instead of passwords.
-* Manual rollback capability via a separate GitHub Actions workflow using Git tags.
+* Manual rollback capability to a specific Git tag via a separate GitHub Actions workflow (`rollback.yml`).
+* Automated rollback trigger from the deployment workflow (`deploy.yml`) to the rollback workflow (`rollback.yml`) if the deployment verification step fails.
 * Automated daily backups of WordPress files and database using a server-side script and cron.
-* Basic monitoring of server resources (CPU, Memory, Disk) and application availability (via Blackbox Exporter) using Prometheus and Grafana.
+* Basic monitoring of server resources (CPU, Memory, Disk) using Prometheus and Node Exporter.
+* Basic application availability monitoring (checking if the site is reachable) using Prometheus and Blackbox Exporter.
+* Grafana dashboard for visualizing collected metrics.
+* Grafana alert configured for high CPU usage.
 * Nginx reverse proxy serving the WordPress site and Grafana dashboard with SSL certificates managed by Certbot.

 ### Areas for Improvement